Antarctic Research and Data Management in Finland

 Management of Research Data and Open Science

-According to the Antarctic Treaty, all states conducting research in Antarctica must ensure that research data is appropriately stored and freely available, and that it is properly described in an international database.
-Proper management and preservation of research data are crucial for the openness of science and research.
+According to the Antarctic Treaty, all states conducting research in Antarctica must ensure that research data is properly stored, freely available, and adequately described in an international database.
+Good data management and long‑term preservation are essential for supporting open science and enabling future research.

 Research data collected from Antarctica should have metadata stored in a way that it is freely available, and a link to the actual data should be included in the description when the data is available.

-Up to now, metadata has been stored in the Antarctic Master Directory (AMD), but it is now recommended to be stored in the fairdata.fi portal organized by the Ministry of Education and Culture, where it is also possible to store the data itself.
+Earlier the metadata has been described into the Antarctic Master Directory (AMD), but it is now recommended to be stored in the fairdata.fi portal organized by the Ministry of Education and Culture, where it is also possible to store the data itself.

-AMD is part of NASA's Global Change Master Directory (GCMD) and contains approximately 11,000 descriptions of research data collected from Antarctica.
+AMD is part of NASA's EarthData Search and contains approximately 11,000 descriptions of research data collected from Antarctica.
 The system includes 53 Finnish metadata descriptions.

 Submitting Metadata

-The Arctic Centre serves as a contact point and provides guidance and training in metadata storage.
+The Arctic Centre acts as a national contact point and provides guidance and training on metadata submission.